Generative Models as a Data Source for Multiview Representation Learning: Method

 \section{Method}

-Standard representation learning algorithms take a \textit{dataset} $\{\mathbf{x}_i\}_{i=1}^N$ as input, and produce an embedding function $F: \mathbf{x} \rightarrow \mathbf{e}$ as output, where $\mathbf{e}$ is a vector representation of $\mathbf{x}$.
-Our method, in contrast, takes a \textit{generative model} $G$ as input, in order to produce the embedding function $F$ as output.
-We restrict our attention to implicit generative models (IGMs)~\cite{mohamed2016learning}, which map from latent variables $\mathbf{z}$ to sampled images $\mathbf{x}$, i.e. $G: \mathbf{z} \rightarrow \mathbf{x}$.
-Many currently popular generative models have this form, including GANs~\cite{goodfellow2014generative}, VAEs~\cite{kingma2013auto}, and normalizing flows~\cite{rezende2015variational}.
+Standard representation learning algorithms take a \textit{dataset} $\{\mathbf{x}_i\}_{i=1}^N$ as input, and produce an encoder $F: \mathbf{x} \rightarrow \mathbf{e}$ as output, where $\mathbf{e}$ is a vector representation of $\mathbf{x}$.
+Our method, in contrast, takes a \textit{generative model} $G$ as input, in order to produce $F$ as output.
+We restrict our attention to implicit generative models (IGMs)~\citep{mohamed2016learning}, which map from latent variables $\mathbf{z}$ to sampled images $\mathbf{x}$, i.e. $G: \mathbf{z} \rightarrow \mathbf{x}$.
+Many currently popular generative models have this form, including GANs~\citep{goodfellow2014generative}, VAEs~\citep{kingma2013auto}, and normalizing flows~\citep{rezende2015variational}.
 We also consider class-conditional variants, which we denote as $G_y: \mathbf{z}, y \rightarrow \mathbf{x}$, where $y$ is a discrete class label.
 In our experiments, we only investigate GANs, but note that the method is general to any IGM with latent variables.

-To learn $F$, from either real data or model samples, we can pick any of a large variety of representation learners: autoencoders~\cite{ballard1987modular}, rotation prediction~\cite{gidaris2018unsupervised}, colorization~\cite{zhang2016colorful}, etc. We focus on contrastive methods due to their strong performance and natural extension to using latent transformations to define positive pairs.
+To learn $F$, from either real data or model samples, we can pick any of a large variety of representation learners: autoencoders~\citep{ballard1987modular}, rotation prediction~\citep{gidaris2018unsupervised}, colorization~\citep{zhang2016colorful}, etc. We focus on contrastive methods due to their strong performance and natural extension to using latent transformations to define positive pairs.
 These methods are illustrated in Fig.~\ref{fig:method_diagrams} in the first and the second rows.
 We also examine the effectiveness of non-contrastive methods, namely an inverter (similar to the encoder in the autoencoders) as illustrated in the third row of Fig.~\ref{fig:method_diagrams}.
-When labels are available, instead of the inverter, we learn a classifier.
+For conditional IGMs, which generate data from class labels, we also consider using a label-classifier as the representation learner.

 In the following sections, we first define the contrastive framework with different sampling strategies for creating views via pixel transformations and latent transformations.
 We then define the non-contrastive frameworks.